novica/cvnn/novica-nakov-cv.rst

 **August 2007 – April 2009**

-Producing a documentary movie on copyright and piracy issues in Republic of Macedonia.
+Worked on production of a documentary movie on copyright and piracy issues in Republic of Macedonia.

 **April 2006 - September 2007**

 Representative of Free Software Macedonia to the Project Advisory Board for UNDP FYR Macedonia Project “Support to e-Governance initiatives based on Free/Open Source Software at the local level in FYR
 Macedonia”.
-Co-authored the the work plan recommendations for the project.
+Co-authored the the work plan recommendations [`PDF`_ file] for the project.

 **September 2005 – January 2009**